wazo-platform/wazo-doc/source/system/xivo-dird/configuration.rst

 name
    The name of the source.
 The value is arbitrary, but it must be unique across all sources.

+.. warning:: Changing the name of the source will make all favorites in that source disappear.
+There
+             is currently no tool to help you migrate favorites between source names, so choose your source names carefully.

 The other options are dependent on the source type (the back-end used).
 See the documentation of the back-end plugin (:ref:`stock-plugins`).
 However, the following keys should be present in all source
 configurations: